Stem Cell Therapy for

 Degenerative Myelopathy in Dogs

 Stem Cell Therapy for Degenerative Myelopathy in Dogs is showing encoring evidence in slowing the progression of this tragic neurological condition and possibly even reversing it.
 Degenerative myelopathy in dogs also known as chronic degenerative radiculomyelopathy, is a rare slow, progressive spinal cord disorder of unknown cause that is most commonly seen in aging German shepherds and a few other large breeds of dogs such as Belgian shepherds, Rhodesian ridgebacks, standard poodle, Boxer, and rarely bulldogs.
 The high incidence in German shepherds suggests a genetic basis for the disease.
-Most dogs deteriorate over the course of a few months to year and are eventually euthanized.
+Most dogs deteriorate over the course of a few months to a year and are eventually euthanized.

 - Progressive weakness of the hind limbs

 - Stumbling and Knuckling of the toes

 - muscle atrophy in the rear legs

 - In some cases, in the late stages, the front legs can be affected